ahmz1833/nekoray-downloader/README.md

 ### ⚠️ Important Usage Notes
+- You can Select **"Bypass Iran"** in the Routing menu.
+It will directly bypass Iranian traffic and it will not proxied.
-Since the application runs as root, you must use **Tun Mode** for routing traffic.
+- Since the application runs as root, you must use **Tun Mode** for routing traffic.
 The **System Proxy** option will have no effect.

-If you need to use proxy mode instead of tunneling, you'll need to manually configure the proxy in your applications to use:
+- If you need to use proxy mode instead of tunneling, you'll need to manually configure the proxy in your applications to use:
   - **Protocol:** SOCKS5
   - **Address:** 127.0.0.1:2080

 ## 🔧 Prerequisites
 Make sure you have the following tools installed: